Fourth DUI in Florida

 If you are convicted of a fourth DUI and four or more of those DUI convictions appear on your Florida driving record, then the Chief of the Bureau of Records with the Department of Highway Safety and Motor Vehicles (DHSMV) will send you an “Order of Revocation.”
 The order also notifies you that your driving privilege will be permanently revoked as a result of four or more DUI convictions appearing on your Florida driving record.

-In the section that is supposed to list the offense date, conviction date, court, description and a ticket number, the order will often say: “DRIVING RECORD ENCLOSED.”
+In the section that is supposed to list the offense date, conviction date, court, description, and ticket number, the order will often say: “DRIVING RECORD ENCLOSED.”
 The notice contains the following warning:

 You are not authorized to operate a motor vehicle for the remainder of your life unless you obtain a hardship driver license.
 A hardship driver license is granted only in specific circumstances and restricts the driving privilege.